cookrn/caskel/README.markdown

 #CASKEL

-A [Monk](http://monkrb.com/) ruby skeleton for building test-driven API applications with Cassandra as a data store.
+A [Monk](http://monkrb.com/) ruby skeleton for building test-driven JSON API applications with Cassandra as a data store.

 Suggestions, issues, forking, and pull requests are welcome and encouraged.